Chart Color Schemes

 Horsham Surrounds has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 22 projects likely affecting the region.
-Notable initiatives include Horsham Child Care Centre, Horsham South Structure Plan, Avonnefields Regional Development, and Horsham Residential Growth Areas Development, with the following list detailing those of greatest relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 21 projects that may impact the area.
+Notable projects include Horsham Child Care Centre, Horsham South Structure Plan, Avonnefields Regional Development, and Horsham Residential Growth Areas Development.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.